Quick answer

 Many parents wonder how to help their child learn English confidently.

 Even after studying English for 8–10 years in school, many children in India still hesitate to speak full sentences.
-According to ASER 2023, only 43% of Indian children in Class 5 can read a basic English sentence fluently — a gap that persists despite years of formal English instruction.
+According to ASER's 2023 survey, 42% of teenagers aged 14–18 in rural India still cannot read easy English sentences, a gap that persists despite years of formal English instruction.

 They read textbooks.
 They complete grammar exercises.
 But when asked a simple question like: